rjsachse/ESP32-CAM_MJPEG2SD/README.md

 ## Design

 The ESP32 Cam module has 4MB of PSRAM (8MB on most ESP32S3) which is used to buffer the camera frames and the construction of the AVI file to minimise the number of SD file writes, and optimise the writes by aligning them with the SD card sector size.
 For playback the AVI is read from SD into a multiple sector sized buffer, and sent to the browser as timed individual frames.
-The SD card is used in **MMC 1 line** mode, as this is practically as fast as **MMC 4 line** mode and frees up pin 4 (connected to onboard Lamp), and pin 12 which can be used for eg a PIR.
+By dewfault the SD card is used in **MMC 1 line** mode, as this is practically as fast as **MMC 4 line** mode on the ESP32 and frees up pin 4 (connected to onboard Lamp), and pin 12 which can be used for eg a PIR.
+On the ESP32S3 however, tests by [@josef2600](https://github.com/josef2600) indicate that **MMC 4 line** mode provides a [doubling](https://github.com/s60sc/ESP32-CAM_MJPEG2SD/issues/529#issuecomment-2588088722) of speed.

 The AVI files are named using a date time format **YYYYMMDD_HHMMSS** with added frame size, FPS recording rate, duration in secs, eg **20200130_201015_VGA_15_60.avi**, and stored in a per day folder **YYYYMMDD**.
 If audio is included the filename ends with **_S**.
 If telemetry is available the filename ends with **_M**.
 The ESP32 time is set from an NTP server or connected browser client.